oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 ## Task 2: Set visibility

-In order to make your image library visible to other users/service, you have to update its visibility.
+In order to make your image library visible to other users or services, you have to update its visibility.
 Default visibility is set to *Private*.

 One way of changing visibility settings is simply to set visibility to **Public**.
 However, it is not recommended to use this option from security reasons.
-It is much better to manage visibility using Pre-Authenticated Request (PAR), which is explained in the next task.
+It is much better to control visibility and access using Pre-Authenticated Request (PAR), which is explained in the next task.

 1. Change visibility